 About Mental Health First Aid® Maryland

 Did you know that you are more likely to encounter someone having a mental health crisis than someone having a heart attack?
 The fact is, mental health problems are common.
 Nationally, 1 in 5 people live with a mental illness.
-Unfortunately, due to the stigma surrounding mental illness, many people are unsure of about the proper way to respond.
+Unfortunately, due to the stigma surrounding mental illness, many people are unsure of proper way to respond.

 Why Mental Health First Aid® ?